PrankurSharma/io-factory-imdb-clone/README.md

 ==> In order to run the project on the system:

+1. Install this folder on your system.

-1. Go to the client folder and type the command: npm install to install all the required dependencies.
+2. Go to the client folder using command line and type the command: npm install to install all the required dependencies.

-2. Go to server folder and type the same command.
+3. Go to server folder using command line and type the same command.

-3. Change the information about your database in the server folder(index.js file) with the credentials of the mysql connection you are using.
+4. Change the information about your database in the server folder(index.js file) with the credentials of the mysql connection you are using.

-4. In two seperate command line terminals, type the command: npm start
+5. In two seperate command line terminals, type the command: npm start

 This will run the project in development mode.